Corned Beef and Potato Pie

 • Remove the corned beef from the can and chop it into pieces.

-• Add the corned beef to the potatoes and mash them together.
+• Add the corned beef to the warm potatoes and mash them together.
+Mashing while the potatoes are warm helps soften the corned beef making it easier to mash.

 • Peel and chop the onion into small pieces.